Virginia Watercraft Owner's Guide

 - Visual Distress Signals

 - Navigation Lights

 - Navigation Lights - Sailing Vessels

 Nearly all boating-related fatalities are the result of drowning and most of these fatalities could have been prevented if a life jacket was worn.

 There must be one wearable (Type I, II, III, or V) USCG approved life jacket for each person on the boat.
 The life jacket must be the appropriate size for each intended wearer.

-- Each wearable life jacket needs to be "readily accessible."
-Readily accessible means the life jackets are stowed where they can be easily reached, or are out in the open ready for wear.
+- Each wearable life jacket needs to be "readily accessible" if not worn.
+Readily accessible means the life jackets are out in the open ready for wear or stowed where they can be easily reached.
 Readily accessible life jackets cannot be in protective coverings or under lock and key.

 - In addition, you should check each life jacket for proper fit.
 This is especially important for children.
 Check the Does Your Life Jacket Really Fit section.

 - A Type V life jacket needs to be worn according to the manufacturer label to meet safety requirements.